Great Basin Rangeland Fire Probability

 The following map shows this year’s probabilities relative to the recent past.
 Warmer colors indicate areas where fire probabilities are elevated relative to expectations, and cooler colors indicate where fire probabilities are relatively low this year.
 Areas where this year’s fire probability is negligible (i.e., <0.01) are not colored.

 Across the Great Basin, there has historically been a strong correlation between the Palmer Drought Severity Index (PDSI) in June and the total area burned by wildfires the following year.
 This relationship, which corroborates the importance of the previous year’s vegetation production in controlling fire in the Great Basin, has been especially strong since about 2000.
 The PDSI from June of last year is therefore an additional indicator of the likely severity of the upcoming fire season.
-Last June's average PDSI across the Great Basin was roughly 1.4, indicating wetter than average conditions conducive to growth of fine fuels that could portend another active fire season in 2025.
+Last June's (2025) average PDSI across the Great Basin was roughly –1.7, indicating drier than average conditions prevailed and fuel accumulation was likely relatively low.
 Note the greater vertical spread among years on the right-hand side of the plot.
 High fuel loading implies the potential for a bad fire year, but this is not guaranteed.
+We can more confidently rule out a bad fire year than we can predict when one will occur.

 Probabilities of past years and the fires that occurred (depicted by purple polygons) can be viewed in the video below.